 On November 22, 2017, EMA launches a “new and improved” version of EudraVigilance (analogous to FDA Medwatch program).
 The result will be a total transition in the way that Individual case safety reports (ICSRs) are tracked and reported throughout Europe.
 ICSRs will be reported to the EudraVigilance database in the E2B(R3) format, replacing the E2B(R2) format.

-Similar safety surveillance changes are on the way in the U.S.
+Post Marketing Drug safety surveillance changes are on the way in the U.S.

 As recently as April 2017, FDA noted that it intends to implement these safety-surveillance changes in the US at Q2 2019* and guidance was issued in February 2014.

 *International Council for Harmonisation, US FDA, and Health Canada Regional Public Consultation April 24, 2017.